jmisiti74/SpronQ/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
-Tests are fake and designed to be read only
+Tests are fake and designed to be read only.

 ### `npm run build`